splinetool/react-spline/README.md

 }
 ```

-You can find a list of all of the Spline Events you can pass to the `emitEvent` funtcion in the [Spline Events](#spline-events) section.
+You can find a list of all of the Spline Events you can pass to the `emitEvent` function in the [Spline Events](#spline-events) section.

 ### Next.js